rosenpass/rosenpass-website/content/en/about.md

 ---
-title: "How it works"
+title: "About Rosenpass"
-linkTitle: "How it works"
+linkTitle: "About"
 weight: 20
 menu:
   main: